 More information about Serbia is available on the Serbia Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-Serbia occupies a key strategic juncture in the Balkans at the social, political, and geographic crossroads between Eastern and Western Europe.
+Eastern and Western Europe.
 The United States seeks to strengthen its relationship with Serbia through deepening cooperation based on mutual interest and respect.